 When we hear STEM, we think of the traditional science, technology, engineering and math disciplines.
 But STEM fields open a world of opportunities for careers.
-Susanne Lettner is a marketing specialist (focus: corporate communications) working at a mechanical engineering company.
-She is an ambassador for the Berlin-based initiative "MINT Zukunft schaffen“ (MINT is the German translation for STEM).
-Furthermore, she is an ambassador for the Vienna based initiative "Young Science”.
-“Young Science” is a Center for the Cooperation of Science and School.
+Susanne Lettner is a Co-Founder of the project DigiMINTKids, which focuses on Digital and STEM education for children (2-10 years).
+Also she is a STEM ambassador for the Berlin-based initiative "MINT Zukunft schaffen“ (MINT is the German translation for STEM).
 We spoke with Susanne about her promotion of STEM for boys and girls.

 “I advise girls and boys to get a first impression of the STEM fields by discovering.
-Internships are a good opportunity where girls and boys can talk to professionals who can give them tips.
-So they can learn from them and know what they expect in their studies, which career prospects there are and already test whether this is the right job”, explains Susanne.
-“In Germany we have an event called Girls’Day, which allows girls to spend one day getting insight in a company or a research institute.
-That is an easy and nice way to get in first contact.”
+Internships (for pupils / students), theses (Bachelor / Master) or dual studies are a good opportunity where girls and boys can talk to professionals who can give them tips.
+So they can learn from them and know what they expect in their studies, which career prospects there are and already test whether this is the right job.
+Also excursions or lectures at schools and universities are a good way to arouse interest and to get in contact”, explains Susanne.

 STEM Events for Boys and Girls

 Age-related STEM events are a great way to spark young people's interest in a STEM profession.
 Susanne Lettner has planned and organised different STEM events for boys and girls.
-She enjoys inspiring pupils and students with science, technology, engineering and math disciplines and to give them an understanding of STEM fields.
 “My experience has shown, that STEM events should be diversified.
-A STEM event can include a tour through the company, a discussion and a practical part.
+A STEM event can include a tour through the organization, a discussion and a practical part.
 The discussion is important.
 Young people can ask many questions and the employees can talk authentically about their occupational history and their workday.
 Also the employees can explain the young visitors their daily work challenges or they can present their exciting projects.
 The practical part is fun!
 Boys and girls have the possibility to spring into action.
 The exercises should be co-ordinated to the different age levels.
 Young people have to try out to arouse curiosity”.

 In order to get a positive image for the STEM field, good examples from practice are helpful.
 Media coverage can show that a STEM job is creative and diversified.
 This allows reporting on outstanding, innovative projects or ideas of people who authentically present their professional activity.
 Especially to show that women in the field of STEM are actively represented, help girls to self-confidently decide in this area.
-A rethinking in the public occurs when good examples are known.
-Authentic information removes stereotypes.
+When children see that a STEM job is exciting and varied, they will decide to pursue a STEM career.